distractedDave/Autodial-SQS-S3-Lambda-EC2/README.md

 Setup

-Files will need to be placed in directory on server.
+Files will need to be placed in directory on server. config.js holds twilio credentials and phone number and server port

+VIEWS directory contains templates for what the call will do, twiml instructions for twilio. package.json includes dependancies required.

 Create twilio account, get phone number, (verify another number for callerID if desired) Take NOTE of PHONE NUMBER and APIKEY and AuthTOKEN